codefresh-io/cap-docs.codefresh.io/_docs/runtime/troubleshooting.md

   CSDP runtime installation syncs app status at 10-minute intervals.
 The timeout occurs if after the last status check, at least one application is either not synced or healthy.

 **Possible actions**
-Without terminating the runtime install, do the following:
+Without terminating the runtime install, do the following steps:
+\
 1. In the Argo CD UI, check the status of your apps:
   * Port forward your argo-cd server pod (use default 8080 ports).
   * Access it via `localhost:8080` with the Username `admin`, and Password which is the decoded `argocd-initial-admin-secret` in your cluster.